usmaann/usmaann.github.io/_pages/about.md

 14. **Won Best Paper and presentation Award at CASE RANLP 2025**

 ## Recent News

+**Nov-2025**: 2 papers  (1 Main and 1 Demo) have been accepted at AAAi 2026.
+Congratulations to everyone!

+**Nov-2025**: Received the Outstanding Senior Area Chair Award at EMNLP 2025!

+**Oct-2025**: “We will be presenting two papers at ALTA 2025 and will be delivering a tutorial on LLM Alignment.
+See details [here](https://socialnlpresearchlab.github.io/ALTA/)

+**Oct-2025**: Received FSE Travel Grant and listed in Top 2% research scientist list

 **Sep-2025**: Congrats to Afrozah for winning the Best Paper and Best Presentation Awards at CASE @ RANLP 2025 for work on mitigating political stance bias in LLMs, advancing our mission to align AI with human values.